notsag-dev/eg/README.md

 # eg
-Search for cli tools and run cheat-sheet examples.
+Interactive tool to search and run cheat-sheet examples.

 ## Hacktoberfest
 This project was created in the context of Hacktoberfest 2020 so that we can build its database together.